aframevr/aframe-site/src/_posts/hands-on-i.md

 In an industry where manipulation of complex mechanisms involves tens of tools, expensive equipment and even safety risks, virtual reality helps to increase operator safety and reduce material costs.
 In addition, WebVR puts everything just one link away.

-This is the first of a series of articles providing an in-depth walkthrough of a hand-based interaction and manipulation model for training purposes.
+This is the first of a series of articles providing an in-depth walkthrough of a hand-based interaction and manipulation model for training purposes ([check the demo online](https://delapuente.github.io/aframe-interactive-training/step3/)).
 The series is not a step-by-step tutorial but a postmortem breakdown covering one major feature at a time.
 At the same time you build the experience, you will also learn about core A-Frame concepts, its ecosystem, the entity-component-system architecture, how to use the [A-Frame physics system](https://hacks.mozilla.org/2017/05/having-fun-with-physics-and-a-frame/), common errors, workarounds and good practices.
 All you need to confront a real project.

 <!--more-->